Hauran Druze Rebellion

 The Hauran Druze Rebellion was a violent Druze uprising against Ottoman authority in the Syrian province, which erupted in 1909.
-The rebellion was led by the al-Atrash family, in an aim to gain independence, but ended in brutal suppression of the Druze, significant depopulation of the Hauran region and execution of the Druze leaders.
+The rebellion was led by the al-Atrash family in an aim to retain regional autonomy, but ended in the suppression of the Druze forces, significant depopulation of the Hauran region, and the execution of key Druze leaders in 1911.

 Background

 The Hauran is a volcanic plateau, located in southwestern Syria and extending into the northwestern corner of modern-day Jordan.
-The area includes the Golan Heights on the west, and is bounded there by the Jordan Rift Valley; it also includes Jabal ad-Duruz area in the east, and is bounded there by more arid steppe and desert terrains.
+The area includes the Golan Heights on the west, and is bounded there by the Jordan Rift Valley; it also includes the Jabal ad-Duruz area in the east, and is bounded there by more arid steppe and desert terrains.

 With the advent of the Ottoman Empire and the conquest of Syria by Sultan Selim I in 1516, the Druze Ma'ans were acknowledged by the new rulers as the feudal lords of southern Mount Lebanon.
 Druze villages spread and prospered in that region, which under Ma'an leadership so flourished that it acquired the generic term of Jabal Bayt-Ma'an (the mountain of the Ma'an family) or Jabal al-Druze.
-The latter title has since been usurped by the Hauran region, which since the middle of the 19th century has proven a haven of refuge to Druze emigrants from Mount Lebanon, and has become the headquarters of Druze power The Druze family of Al-Atrash had nominally governed the region of Suwayda since 1879.
-Following the Young Turk Revolution of 1908, the spread of taxation, elections and conscription, to areas already undergoing economic change caused by the construction of new railroads, provoked large revolts, particularly among the Druze of the Hauran.
+The latter title has since been used for the Hauran region, which since the middle of the 19th century has proven a haven of refuge to Druze emigrants from Mount Lebanon, and has become the headquarters of Druze power.
+The Druze family of Al-Atrash had nominally governed the region of Suwayda since 1879.
+Following the Young Turk Revolution of 1908, the spread of centralized taxation, census registrations, and conscription—to areas already undergoing economic change caused by the construction of new railroads—provoked large revolts, particularly among the Druze of the Hauran.